apache/royale-docs/compiler.md

 ### Apache Maven

-There are some examples in the `apache/royale-asjs` repo in the `examples` folder.
-The `pom.xml` files should be useful as a starting point.
+There are some examples in the **apache/royale-asjs** repo in the _examples_ folder.
+The _pom.xml_ files should be useful as a starting point.
 There are also **Maven archetypes** available in Apache Royale releases.

 ### Apache Ant

-In an Apache Royale distribution, there is a `compiler-royaleTasks.jar` in the `js/lib` folder that contains Ant tasks for the Royale Compiler.
+In an Apache Royale distribution, there is a _compiler-royaleTasks.jar_ in the _js/lib_ folder that contains Ant tasks for the Royale Compiler.
 There is an mxmlc task for creating applications and a compc task for creating libraries.

 ### asconfigc

 asconfigc is a command line tool for compiling ActionScript projects and is arguably the easiest way to compile -- especially if you are not familiar with Apache Ant or Maven. asconfigc can be run a stand-alone command line tool, or as part of a VS Code extension.
-To run it, you would either feed arguments into the tool or more likely create a <a href="https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/asconfig.json" target="_blank">asconfig.json<a/> file at the base of your project.
-Refer to the <a href="https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/asconfig.json" target="_blank">documentation<a/> for the full list of options.
+To run it, you would either feed arguments into the tool or more likely create a <a href="https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/asconfig.json" target="_blank">_asconfig.json_</a> file at the base of your project.
+Refer to the <a href="https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/asconfig.json" target="_blank">documentation</a> for the full list of options.

 ### IDEs